RealTimeLogic/Xedge32/doc/source/RMT.rst

 During data transmission, timing is critical: to send a 'bit 0', the line is held low for about 60 microseconds, while for a 'bit 1', it is held low for approximately 6 microseconds.
 These specific durations are crucial as they allow sensors on the bus to differentiate between the two binary states accurately, ensuring precise data communication.

 In the decodeBytes function, the application of this timing principle is evident.
-This function receives an array of RMT symbols and iterates through them, decoding each received bit.
+This function receives an array of RMT-symbols and iterates through them, decoding each received bit.
 A bit is identified as binary 1 if the data line has been held low for less than 16 microseconds and as binary 0 if it is held low for longer.
 Each bit is then shifted into a byte using little-endian bit notation.
 Once a full byte is decoded, it is added to an array, which is then returned by the function.

 The core of the implementation resides in the readTemp function, which encompasses the inner function tempThread.
 This internal function executes as a Lua coroutine, a feature that simplifies coding of the event-based nature of this example by making the code sequential.
 In this implementation, the coroutine actively manages 1-wire data transmission and then pauses, awaiting the RX event callback to reactivate it.